greenberrynl/datocms-plugin-gatsby-cloud/README.md

 The plugin allows you to define a specific path per model, and per locale, where an item should be previewed.

 For instance, your model is called 'posts' and you have a post called 'hello world'.
 By default, the previewlink would be `SITE_URL/hello-world`.
 But let's say you have your front set-up so that under the English version of your site the post is accessbile under `SITE_URL/articles/hello-world`.
-To fix the Gatsby preview-link, make a new (hidden) text-field under your model called `frontendPath` and fill the default value with the correct path for each locale (so `articles` for English).
+To fix the Gatsby preview-link, make a new (hidden) text-field under your model with the id `frontend_path` and fill the default value with the correct path for each locale (so `articles` for English).

 ### Locale prefix